Mopzilla/SkinCalcPlus/.github/README.md

 # OVERVIEW

 # DISCLAIMER
 SKinCalcPlus is an **independent passion project** created to further my skills in browser extension development and serve as part of my portfolio.
-THis extension is **not affiliated with, or endorsed by, Skin.Club in any way.**
+This extension is **not affiliated with, or endorsed by, Skin.Club in any way.**

 Its purpose is **not** to undermine or compete with Skin.Club, but rather to demonstrate my ability to **analyze, improve, and develop practical browser enhancements.**